How to use Surlingham.org

 Surlingham.org is the community web site for the village of Surlingham, Norfolk.
 Whilst it is a source of information for both visitors and residents, it was primarily developed to help community groups publicise their news and events in an easy and effective way.
-In addition, a village calendar endeavours to keep track of all events which are going to take place – so do let us know about them, as they are planned.
+In addition, a village calendar endeavours to keep track of all events which are going to take place – so do let us know about them, as they are planned to avoid clashes.

-Surlingham.org has been deliberately set up so that organisations and groups can post items onto the site themselves and not have to rely on a single site administrator.
-These news items are emailed directly to those who have registered to ‘follow’ the site and are also visible to those who just ‘visit’.
+Surlingham.org has been deliberately set up so that organisations and groups can place news items, ‘posts’, onto the site themselves and not have to rely on a site administrator.
+All posts are emailed immediately to those who have registered to ‘follow’ the site and are also visible to those who just ‘visit’.
 In this way reminders and updates of upcoming events can easily be sent out.

-Surlingham.org was established in April 2012.
+Surlingham.org was set up in April 2012.
 It is independently run and non-commercial.
-It currently has about 200 ‘followers’.
+It currently has about 260 or more ‘followers’.
 Almost all the village groups make posts, including the Parish Council.
 As well as publicising events, the site has been used in diverse ways from finding old friends for a hundredth birthday party and displaying photographs from the children’s art club to advertising local jobs.
-Also, we have followers in Canada and Australia who either used to live here, or are trying to trace their ancestors.
+Also, we are often contacted by people from Canada and Australia trying to trace their ancestors.

 How can I receive news and events via email?